cmb-chula/comp-biol-3000788/README.md

 Lecture room [schedule](https://github.com/cmb-chula/comp-biol-3000788/blob/main/Room_schedule.pdf) for the Wed 1-3pm sessions was uploaded.

-`*NEW*` Don't forget to install [Anaconda](https://www.anaconda.com/download/success) and download the [files](https://github.com/cmb-chula/comp-biol-3000788/tree/main/python-notebooks) for the Python sessions.

 `*NEW*` The last lecture originally scheduled for Nov 27th has been moved to Nov 18th (1-3pm).
 Please add it to your calendar.
 The course schedule table is updated.

+`*NEW*` PS9 and PS10 have been released.
+Since the last lecture was moved up, this should give everyone more time to work on the final problem sets.
+Both of them are due at the end of the course.

 ## Current year (Fall 2024)'s schedule and problem sets
 Problem sets' download links and deadlines are located at the bottom.